How PS sheets are produced

 - Afterwards, a thermoforming process (moulds used at high temperatures) determines the desired shape: cell, door or inner door panel.

 - The parts obtained are then filled with expanded polyurethane foam.
 A layer of expanded polyurethane is sprayed on the external part of the thermoformed piece in order to create an insulating layer that will guarantee that the proper temperatures are maintained.

 Although PS is a material with quite a high natural surface tension that lends itself to adhere well to polyurethane foams, the thermoforming process, which acts at high temperatures and changes the shape and thickness of the sheet, stresses the material and decreases its surface tension.
-To optimise the foaming process, therefore, the polystyrene (PS) needs to undergo the corona treatment.
+To optimise the foaming process, therefore, the polystyrene (PS) needs to undergo the corona treatment during the extrusion phase.